cdzss/todoList/README.md

 # p1
-this is a webpack project
+this is a webpack project named todoList